Electric Radiators, the fast solution for heating needs

 Range and offer of electrical products: how to choose?

-The wide range of IRSAP electric radiators represents the concrete answer to every electric power requirement (250 to 2000 Watt) and to every housing requirement (various models and sizes).
+The wide range of IRSAP electric radiators can provide a solution to wide range of heat output requirements (250 to 2000 Watt) and for every room the house (with various models and sizes).

 Many electric radiators can be integrated with:

 Electronic thermostat to regulate the temperature of the radiator

 IR electronic control to regulate the ambient temperature and remote control for electronic control

 Wireless digital electronic control, programmable weekly to manage the operating times and bring the ambient temperature to the desired level.
 This wireless control also allows you to reach the temperature set at the desired time through the ITCS (Intelligence Temperature Control System) function by adjusting the radiator's early ignition according to the ambient temperatur.